Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 Consider Your Activities

-Pay less attention to the chemical vs physical sunscreen debate and let’s focus on finding a broad-spectrum sunscreen with at least SPF 30.
-And sorry to break the news, there’s no sunscreen offering 100% skin protection but with proper SPF 30 application, it protects your skin about 97% from UVB rays.
-That is not bad at all, right!?
-You can even up your skin protection game to SPF 50 or 70 if you spend a lot of time outdoors.
+More importantly, focus on finding a broad-spectrum sunscreen with at least SPF30.
+There’s no sunscreen offering 100% skin protection, but with proper SPF30 application, your skin will be protected from about 97% of UVB rays.
+That’s not bad at all, right?
+You can even up your skin protection game to SPF50 or 70 if you spend a lot of time outdoors.

 Sunscreen vs Sunblock: What’s The Difference?